See the average super balance for your age group, so you can get an idea of how your super savings compare.

 How much super do you need anyway?

-Meanwhile, everyone’s situation is different, so if you want a better idea as to how much super you may need at a certain age, give our retirement needs calculator a go to get a more detailed view.
+Everyone’s situation is different, so if you want a better idea as to how much super you may need at a certain age, give our retirement needs calculator a go.

-If you notice your super balance isn’t as high as you’d like it to be, here are some steps that could help you to increase what you have.
+If you notice your super balance isn’t as high as you’d like it to be, here are some steps that could help you to increase your retirement savings.

 Find your lost super